Lani Daniels: World title fight, Hemingway rematch, Alrie Meleisea Rivalry, D & L Promotions 2023

-Title defense against Oluwole, Salita Promotions deal
+Title defense against Oluwole, Salita Promotions deal 2024 - 2025

 Daniels successfully defended her light-heavyweight title against the previously unbeaten Bolatito Oluwole at Claudelands Arena, Hamilton, on 7 September 2024, winning by unanimous decision.

 She signed a contract with Salita Promotions in April 2025.
+Shortly after, it was announced that Daniels would take on Claressa Shields for the undisputed world heavyweight titles.
+Daniels would lose the fight by unanimous decision.

+End of championship reign 2025

+In October 2025, it was announced that Daniels would defend her world title against Sarah Scheurich in Germany.
+Daniels lost her title to Sarah Scheurich via unanimous decision at Lambert Arena im Weberpark in Göppingen, Baden-Württemberg, Germany, on 6 December 2025.
+It was noted that this was the first time since the beginning of Daniels's career that she fought without her regular trainer John Conway.

+Becomg three division world champion 2026

+In 2026, Daniels started training under Daniella Smith, who is known for being the first ever IBF Women's world champion.
+Daniels challenged WBO and IBF female super-middleweight champion Shadasia Green at The Theater at Madison Square Garden in New York City, United States, on 17 April 2026, winning by technical knockout in the ninth round.
+Following the bout Green was taken from the ring on a stretcher and transported to hospital although in a post-fight press conference her promotor, Nakisa Bidarian, said she was "awake and talkative".
+Green later revealed in a post on social media that she had suffered a brain bleed and was treated in an intensive care unit.
+As soon as Daniels returned back to New Zealand, she returned back to work as a nurse.

 Celebrity SAS: Who Dares Wins

 Daniels took part in the British quasi-military training reality television show Celebrity SAS: Who Dares Wins which was aired on Channel 4 in September and October 2024.
 She was one of two contestants to successfully complete the course.

 Personal life

 Daniels is a descendant of Te Tai Tokerau.
 She is from the Iwi Ngāti Hine which is part of the wider Ngāpuhi.
 She also belongs to the Hapū Te Orewai.
 When she isn't boxing, Daniels is a mental health nurse.
 She currently resides in the small town of Pipiwai.
-Outside her own training, Daniels trains her family for free, to give back to the youth and community.
+Outside her own training, Daniels trains her family and the community for free, to give back to the youth and community.